IBM/node-red-tensorflowjs/README.md

 1. The user owns or downloads a machine learning model in TensorFlow.js format.
 1. The user creates a Node-RED node for the TensorFlow.js model and wires the TensorFlow.js node in a Node-RED application.
 1. The user can deploy the Node-RED application locally.
-1. The uses access the Node-RED application from a browser and triggers inferencing on images captured from a webcam.
+1. The user can access the Node-RED application from a browser and can trigger inferencing on images captured from a webcam.
 1. Alternatively, the user can deploy the Node-RED application to a Raspberry Pi.
 1. The device runs the Node-RED application and performs inferencing on images from a camera.
 1. The device can output to a connected speaker or take some other action depending on the inference results.